 Get Ready for a Very Special Journey.

 AfroPop has delighted audiences for nine seasons.
 Season ten’s stories are just as beautifully and poignantly told, and remind us that not enough has changed for people of African descent globally.
-Black Public Media is committed to continuing to bring to the American public these stories and others that celebrate the art, culture and creativity people of African descent for another 10 years.
+Black Public Media is committed to continuing to bring to the American public these stories and others that celebrate the art, culture and creativity of people of African descent for another 10 years.

 Watch the trailer to see what’s to come in season ten with your host, Nicholas L. Ashe.

 ABOUT THE HOST

 Nicholas L. Ashe stars as Micah West in the critically acclaimed OWN series Queen Sugar, directed by Ava DuVernay (Selma) and executive-produced by Oprah Winfrey.
 His harrowing performance in the current season has resulted in critical praise and attention from industry professionals and fans.
 Earlier he played Viola Davis’s son in the courtroom drama Custody, which premiered at the 2016 Tribeca Film Festival.

 Ashe made his acting debut at age 10 in the role of Young Simba in the national tour of The Lion King.
 Onstage, he is perhaps best known for his Lincoln Center debut opposite Marin Ireland in Abe Koogler’s world-premiere production of Kill Floor, receiving glowing reviews from the New York Times for his pivotal role.
 Ashe also played the role of Junior in Manhattan Theatre Club’s critically acclaimed production of Choir Boy (directed by Trip Cullman), reprising the role at the Alliance Theatre in Atlanta and the Geffen Playhouse in Los Angeles.